Signs of ADHD Burnout in New Mothers

 Why Many Women With ADHD Are More Vulnerable During Parenthood

-Many women only recognise the impact of ADHD when they reach early parenthood.
+New parents only recognise the impact of ADHD when they reach early parenthood.
 New routines, unpredictable needs, and intense emotional demands quickly expose difficulties that were previously masked.

 Many mothers share that they once coped “well enough,” but no matter how successful they were before, motherhood exposed the cracks in their systems.